Home > Blog Posts > Buying a Used Car? Here’s What You Need to Know About Australia’s ‘Lemon Laws’

 Currently, Australia does not have a national law that protects car buyers from faulty vehicles.
 Each state has different protections, so it would be a good idea to check the specific laws in your area before buying a used car.

-For example, Queensland was the first state in Australia to introduce laws protecting buyers if they purchase a lemon vehicle.
-The government rolled out these loans in September 2019, and they were still in effect at the time of writing.
+For example, Queensland was the first state in Australia to introduce laws protecting buyers if they purchase a faulty or defective vehicle.
+The government rolled out these laws in September 2019, and they were still in effect at the time of writing.
 Now, the Queensland Civil and Administrative Tribunal (also known as the small claims court) can hear vehicle disputes up to $100,000.
 The previous limit was $25,000, which didn’t allow for as many car claims to be heard.

 However, if you’re not in Queensland, there are two pieces of legislation that might be available to you right now.
 These are the protections under Australian Consumer Law and used-car statutory warranties.